Lower Bounds for Shared-Memory Leader Election under Bounded Write Contention: Conclusion

 \section{Conclusion}

-\subparagraph*{Overview.} We gave the first tight logarithmic lower bounds on the solo step complexity of leader election in an asynchronous shared-memory model with single-writer multi-reader (SWMR) registers, for both deterministic and randomized algorithms.
-We then extended these results to registers with bounded concurrent-write contention $\kappa \geq 1$, showing a trade-off between the step solo complexity of algorithms, and their worst-case stall complexity.
-The approach admits additional extensions, and is tight in the SWMR case.
+We gave the tight logarithmic lower bounds on the solo step complexity of randomized leader election in an asynchronous shared-memory model with single-writer multi-reader (SWMR) registers, under bounded write contention $\kappa \geq 1$, showing a trade-off between the step solo complexity of algorithms.
 The impossibility result is quite strong, in the sense that logarithmic time is required \emph{over solo executions} of processors, and for a weak variant of leader election, which is not linearizable and allows processors to all return lose in in contended executions.

-\subparagraph*{Future Work.} The key question left open is whether sub-logarithmic upper bounds for strong leader election / test-and-set may exist, specifically by leveraging multi-writer registers, or whether the lower bounds can be further strengthened.
+The key question left open is whether sub-logarithmic upper bounds for strong leader election / test-and-set may exist, specifically by leveraging multi-writer registers, or whether the lower bounds can be further strengthened by leveraging adaptive adversaries.
 Another interesting question is whether our approach can be extended to handle different cost metrics, such as remote memory references (RMRs).

+\paragraph{Acknowledgments.} The authors would like to thank the DISC anonymous reviewers for their useful feedback and comments.
+Dan Alistarh and Giorgi Nadiradze were Supported in part by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 805223 ScaleML).
+Some of the research was done when Rati Gelashvili worked at Novi Research.